In an attempt to identify the most important sites in Kent for amphibians and reptiles, KRAG has created a Key Site Register.

 (1) All sites with sand lizard.

-(2) The site supports three or more reptile species.
+(2) The site supports a good or exceptional population of adders.

-(9) Greater emphasis will be placed on promoting designated sites where available data indicates the presence of a breeding population.
+(7) Priority will be given to designating sites where available data indicates the presence of a breeding population.
 Breeding will be determined by the identification of eggs, neonates and/or juveniles.

-(10) Greater emphasis will be placed on promoting designated sites that include terrestrial habitat features that are deemed of particular importance to reptiles.
+(10) Priority will be given to designating sites that include terrestrial habitat features that are deemed of particular importance to reptiles.
 Such features may include hibernation areas, nesting sites and foraging areas.

 Froglife’s Scoring System